 Olympus E-M10 III versus Olympus PEN-F

-The Olympus OM-D E-M10 Mark III and the Olympus PEN-F are two digital cameras that were announced, respectively, in August 2017 and January 2016.
+The Olympus OM-D E-M10 Mark III and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in August 2017 and January 2016.
 Both the E-M10 III and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The E-M10 III has a resolution of 15.9 megapixel, whereas the PEN-F provides 20.2 MP.

-The physical size and weight of the Olympus E-M10 III and the Olympus PEN-F are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Olympus PEN-F. Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 III – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably smaller (12 percent) than the Olympus E-M10 III.
 However, the PEN-F is slightly heavier (4 percent) than the E-M10 III.
 In this context, it is worth noting that neither the E-M10 III nor the PEN-F are weather-sealed.